patarapolw/reveal-editor/README.md

 - HyperPug extensions
 - SPA-ify Reveal app (e.g. by mounting `document.getElementsByClassName('reveal')[0]`)

-If you don't need the live editor, or want a different editor, you can see [/reveal-packager](/reveal-packager).
+If you don't need the live editor, or want a different editor, please see [/lib/reveal-md](/lib/reveal-md).

 ## Features